shanebrown120/n8n-youtube-video-summarizer/README.md

 1. **Install n8n**: Use Docker or your preferred method.
 If you're using Docker, install the ngrok extension and use the https:// web address as your n8n webhook.
 2. **Import Workflow**: Download the provided JSON file and import it via n8n’s workflow editor.
 3. **Configure Nodes**:
-   - Set up your preferred YouTube channel RSS feed.
+   - RSS Feed Trigger Node: Set up your preferred YouTube channel RSS feed.
 Use https://www.youtube.com/feeds/videos.xml?channel_id=ENTER_CHANNEL_ID_HERE as the feed URL in the RSS node.
+   - Remove Duplicates Node: No action needed.
-   - Enter Apify credentials and subscribe to the karamelo/youtube-transcripts actor.
+   - Run an Actor and get dataset Node: Enter Apify credentials and use the karamelo/youtube-transcripts actor.
-   - Enter your Telegram bot token and user ID.
+   - Cleans Up Captions Node: No action needed.
+   - AI Agent Node: No action needed.
+   - Google Gemini Chat Model Node: Enter Google Gemini credentials and select your preferred model.
+   - Simple Memory Node: No action needed.
+   - Telegram Node: Enter Telegram credentials.
+Make sure your Chat ID matches what the BotFather gives you when you set up your bot.
-4. **Customize Schedule**: Adjust the polling interval to fit your needs (recommend 30–60 minutes).
+4. **Customize Schedule**: Adjust the RSS Feed Trigger polling interval to fit your needs (recommend 30–60 minutes).
-5. **Run & Receive Summaries**: Enable the workflow.
+5. **Run & Receive Summaries**: Execute the workflow.
 You’ll receive a Telegram summary shortly after a new video is posted.

 ***

 ## Notes

-- Captions may not be available immediately after a video is uploaded; poll at reasonable intervals to ensure summaries include accurate captions.
+- Captions may not be available immediately after a video is uploaded; poll at reasonable intervals to ensure summaries include captions.
 - Apify usage beyond 714 transcripts/month may incur additional costs.
-- You can make a copy of the RSS node through the AI agent and paste it to create a separate workflow to link to your original Telegram node.
+- You can make a copy of the RSS Feed Trigger node through the AI agent node and paste it to create a separate workflow to link to your original Telegram node.
 This way, you can have multiple video summaries from different youtube accounts.
 - Contributions and suggestions are welcome.
 Please open an issue or pull request for improvements.

 ***